-Reporting concerns to the Designated Leads
+Reporting Concerns to the Designated Safeguarding Leads

-Any concern should be discussed in the first instance with one of the designated leads as soon as possible.
+Any concern should be discussed in the first instance with one of the designated leads, as soon as possible.
 If at any point, there is a risk of immediate serious harm to a child, a referral should be made to Children's Social Care or the police immediately.
-Under the new Keeping Children Safe in Education guidance, it is made clear that all staff should know how to make a referral.
+Under Keeping Children Safe in Education guidance, it is made clear that all staff should know how to make a referral.
+The National Police Chief Council (NPCC) is used with regards to when to call the police, it also gives guidance of what you can expect to happen when you do make a report.